ssovoleak/network-security-lab/02-Virtual lab/README.md

 Set the defaults:

-sudo ufw default deny incoming #block everything by default sudo ufw allow outgoing #VM can reach internet freely
+`sudo ufw default deny incoming` #block everything by default `sudo ufw default allow outgoing` #VM can reach internet freely

 Allow SSH before enabling the firewall, If the firewall is enabled before SSH, I would get locked out immediately :

-sudo ufw allow 22
+`sudo ufw allow 22`
-sudo ufw enable
+`sudo ufw enable`

 The most interesting thing I learned here is that firewall rules order matters. ufw processes rules from top to bottom and stops at the first match.
 I tested this by adding a deny rule for my Mac's IP but placing it after the allow rule for port 22 - SSH still worked because the allow rule matched first and the deny rule was never reached.

 The fix was to insert the deny rule in the first position so it gets checked first:

-sudo ufw insert 1 deny from 192.168.64.1
+`sudo ufw insert 1 deny from 192.168.64.1`

 I have also learned the difference between filtered and and closed ports when testing curl from my Mac: